dadadel/VeV/doc/specifications.md

 Description
 ---

-Vev is a software that will allow to start running an other software while controlling its inputs and outputs.
+Vev will allow to start running a software while controlling its inputs and outputs.

 ![VeV run and manage software inputs/outputs](vev-n-sw.png "VeV & software")